Trump, Ukraine and NGO sea rescues This WEEK

 According to a White House statement, issued after Trump accepted Macron's invitation, "the two leaders will further build on the strong counter-terrorism cooperation and economic partnership between the two countries, and they will discuss many other issues of mutual concern."

 Trump will arrive in Paris on Thursday.
 According to French media, he will visit a US military cemetery before meeting the French president.
-Then the two leaders, with their wives, could have dinner in a restaurant at the top of the Eiffel Tower.
+Then the two leaders, with their wives, would have dinner in a restaurant at the top of the Eiffel Tower.

 The issue of the war in Ukraine might also be be raised, as Macron is part of the so-called Normandy group on the war in Ukraine, alongside German chancellor Angela Merkel, Ukrainian president Petro Poroshenko and Russian president Vladimir Putin.
 Both Trump and Macron met with Putin in Hamburg.